UN peacekeeper killed in Mali

-The UN's MINUSMA mission was established in Mali after radical Islamist militias seized the north of the country in 2012.
-They were pushed back by French troops in 2013.
+Condemning the violence and expressing his condolences to the family of the killed UN soldier from Nigeria, Guterres said such attacks on UN soldiers could be considered war crimes under international law.

-A peace agreement signed in 2015 by the Bamako government and armed groups was aimed at restoring stability.
-But the accord has failed to stop the violence.
+An UN-backed peace agreement in 2015 was signed between the Government of Mali and various armed groups, which however failed to stabilise the febrile central and northern regions of the northwest African country.

-Since their deployment in 2013, more than 190 peacekeepers have died in Mali, including nearly 120 killed by hostile action -- making MINUSMA the UN's deadliest peacekeeping operation, accounting for more than half of blue helmets killed globally in the past five years.
+Since their deployment in 2013, more than 190 peacekeepers have died in Mali, including nearly 120 killed by hostile action.

+Mali has experienced sporadic attacks on armed forces since the 2012 coup that helped separatist rebels and groups associated with al-Qaeda gain a foothold in the country's restive north.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)